All Episodes

 It's how you got the Victorians, for example.

-Uh and it it has been, you know, cultural rot has tended to be self-correcting in that way.
+And it has been, you know, cultural rot has tended to be self-correcting in that way, illustrated, scientifically studied and proved every third or fourth generation.

 Not something that one election can fix, for example.

-One election can stop the direction we're going, another election can turn it around, another election can create energy in the right direction.
+Another election can create energy in the right direction.

-But that means winning three elections.
+Now, that means winning three elections.

-And not just for the presidency, but having like minded people in Congress and state legislatures.
+And not just for the presidency, but having like-minded people in Congress and state legislatures.

 You heard the call yesterday.